Convergence Rate of Multiple-try Metropolis Independent sampler: Introduction

 \subsection{Geometric convergence}

-A Markov chain with transition function $A$ is said to be geometrically ergodic if the following inequality holds for $\pi$-almost everywhere $x$:

-where $r$ is a constant between $0$ and $1$, and $\Vert\cdot\Vert$ is some distance metric between two probability measures, usually taken as the total variation (TV) distance.
-Establishing such formulae and deriving sharp bounds on the rate $r$ serve as a central task in studying MCMC algorithms \citep{tierney1994markov,liu1995covariance,roberts1996geometric}.
-Other modes of convergence, such as convergence in $\chi^2$-distance (which implies the convergence in total variation), have also been investigated \citep{liu1995covariance,liu2008monte}
+A Markov chain with transition function $A$ is said to be geometrically ergodic if, for $\pi$-almost everywhere $x$, $ \Vert A^n(x,\cdot)-\pi(\cdot)\Vert\leq C(x)r^n$ holds true with constant $r\in (0,1)$.
+Here $\Vert\cdot\Vert$ denotes a distance metric between two probability measures, usually taken as the total variation (TV) distance.
+Other modes of convergence, such as convergence in $\chi^2$-distance (which implies the convergence in total variation), have also been investigated \citep{liu1995covariance,liu2008monte}.
+Establishing this inequality and deriving sharp bounds on the rate $r$ are seen as central tasks in studying MCMC algorithms \citep{tierney1994markov,liu1995covariance,roberts1996geometric}.

-As a generalization of the standard MH algorithm, the \textit{Multiple-try Metropolis} (MTM) scheme as formalized in \cite{liu2000multiple} allows one to draw multiple trials at each step and select one according to a specially designed probability distribution.
-Although intuitively the MTM scheme enables one to escape from local optimums more easily, there is little theoretical understanding of the convergence rate of any form of the MTM algorithm, making it a challenging practical concern when deciding whether an MTM approach should be employed for a specific problem.
-Existing theoretical results on the MH algorithm clearly cannot be easily extended to the MTM.
-Indeed, getting sharp bounds on the convergence rate of any general-purpose MH algorithm can be extremely challenging, except for the {\it Independence Metropolis-Hastings} (IMH) algorithm (also called the Metropolised independence sampler by \cite{liu1996metropolized} and the independence Metropolis chain by \cite{tierney1994markov}).
-We are therefore tempted to consider whether IMH's multiple-try version, which we call the {\it Multiple-Try Metropolised independent Sampler} (MTM-IS), can be tackled theoretically.
+As a generalization of the standard {Metropolis-Hastings} algorithm, the {Multiple-Try Metropolis} (MTM) scheme as formalized in \cite{liu2000multiple} allows one to draw multiple trials at each step and select one according to a specially designed probability distribution.
+Although intuitively the MTM scheme enables one to escape from local optimums more easily, there is little theoretical understanding of the convergence rate of any form of the MTM algorithm, making it a challenging practical concern when deciding whether a MTM approach should be employed for a specific problem.
+Existing theoretical results on the {Metropolis-Hastings} algorithm clearly cannot be easily extended to the MTM algorithm.
+Indeed, getting sharp bounds on the convergence rate of any general-purpose {Metropolis-Hastings} algorithm can be extremely challenging, except for the {Independent Metropolis-Hastings} (IMH) algorithm (which is also called the Metropolised independence sampler by \cite{liu1996metropolized} and the independence Metropolis chain by \cite{tierney1994markov}).
+We are therefore tempted to consider whether the IMH's multiple-try version, which we call the \textit{Multiple-Try Metropolis Independent sampler} (MTM-IS), can be tackled theoretically.